 On the investor’s part, steady investment in business results in the lifting valuation of the company.
 This is a sign that in coming years of business, management of finance will become a priority of entrepreneurs.
 To ensure funds get appropriated for the future, the entrepreneur has to deal present invested money in such a way that potential and existing investors never leave hope with the company’s future valuations.
 So with initial funds raised, it is always recommended to go for only necessary investments and to save more for an unplanned future.

 On raising too many funds just on the basis of an uncertain business idea, it will not be easy for the entrepreneur to guarantee success to investors.
 Investors in any situation expect tenfold return on their investment and to meet such expectations the owner has to also to match the turnovers of business also to ten-fold times in the coming years.
 This will create immense pressure on the venture.

 More money will then become a resultant solution to every problem for the entrepreneur.

 Fundraising is a crucial activity of the business, it should be done very wisely and taking care of investor interest.
 The choice of selection of a good source not only depends on the ease of generation but also on the ability of the owner to pay back.
 In work situations, the ultimate choice of cultivation and management of funds depends on the owner’s decision to rise.

-On a second thought, the entrepreneur has to ensure that a proportionate share of his business income timely goes to investor and a part of it gets retained for future constraints.
+On second thought, the entrepreneur has to ensure that a proportionate share of his business income timely goes to the investor and a part of it gets retained for future constraints.
 So, the second concern in priority while raising resources is taking care of investor interest.